Twenty-five years ago, Resident Evil gave horror a new name | ExBulletin

 In 1989, Capcom released a sweet home for the NES.
 Based on a horror film, the RPG tracked five documentary filmmakers who set foot in an abandoned mansion in search of a painting of a disappearing artist.
 There, they are trapped and annoyed by spirits and monsters.
 The horrifying image prevented it from coming to America, but 50 years later the medium was mature enough for the company to decide to give it another shot.

-The basic theme of Sweet Home survived the translation, but after the first prototype drawn from the Japanese horror tradition, Mikami instead looked for context in American zombie movies, especially George Romero’s work.
-I made it.
+The basic theme of Sweet Home survived the translation, but after the first prototype drawn from the Japanese horror tradition, Mikami instead turned to American zombie movies, especially George Romero’s work, for context.
+I decided to look.
 The artist Haunted Mansion has become a development facility for the malicious Umbrella Corporation, producing weapons that turn infected animals into greedy predators.
 Therefore, the Japanese name for the game is Resident Evil.

 It took a considerable amount of time for Mikami and his team to come up with a formula for winning the final round.
-Initially, everything was played in 3D from a first-person perspective, but the PS1’s polygon push feature wasn’t enough to render a compelling and horrifying environment, so it was on a pre-rendered background with a fixed camera angle.
-I have migrated.
+Initially, everything was played in 3D from a first-person perspective, but the PS1’s polygon push feature wasn’t enough to render a compelling and horrifying environment, so a pre-rendered background with a fixed camera angle.
+Migrated to.
 The game was also aimed at having co-op multiplayer, which has also been discontinued.
 After three years of intensive development, it’s ready for release.

 Under my umbrella